 (Also you’ll make my day if you pop over to have a look at the first book in the Jack Reusen series 😉 )

 NOTE: The original post has been edited.
-I accidentally misattributed the author of the author.
+I accidentally misattributed the author of the blog post.
 Many thanks to Ashleigh Bonner for helping me sort out my blunder.
 Ashleigh also writes her own awesome blog which you can find here.